-Yahtzee is probably one of the first games everyone plays when first introduced to board game.
-Everyone loves rolling the dice, pushing their luck and trying to get the highest score possible.
-Plus there’s the rush of excitement when you finally roll five-of-a-kind and earning the elusive Yahtzee!
+Yahtzee is probably one of the first games everyone played when first introduced to board games.
+Everyone loves rolling the dice, pushing their luck, and trying to get the highest score possible.
+Plus, there’s the rush of excitement when you finally roll five-of-a-kind and earn the elusive Yahtzee!
 Here’s a fun fact – the odds of rolling a Yahtzee in one throw are only 0.00077% (about 1 in every 1,298 throws).
-But the odds of a true Yahtzee where you can save and reroll the ones you want are much higher – 4.6% (one in 21)!
+But the odds of a true Yahtzee where you can save and reroll the ones you want are much better – 4.6% (one in 21)!

 One of the drawbacks of a full game of Yahtzee is how long it takes.
-You have to wait for the dice to pass around the table and then decide which ones you’re going to keep and which you want to reroll.
-Since every player must fill in their entire sheet, a four-player game consists of 52 turns (each person has 13 spots to fill in)!
+You must wait for the dice to pass around the table and then decide which ones you’re going to keep and which you want to reroll.
+Since every player must fill in their entire sheet, a four-player game consists of fifty-two turns (each person has thirteen spots to fill in)!
 Back in 1974, E.S.
-Lowe thought they had the solution with their new version, Challenge Yahtzee.
+Lowe thought they had the solution with their updated version, Challenge Yahtzee.

 The goal of Challenge Yahtzee is the same as the original – fill up your scorecard by completing the various challenges (small straight, 4-of-a-kind, etc.).
 What makes it different is the way in which players complete their goals.